 Furthermore, healthy eating is not difficult.
 It can be done very easily, and at the end of the day, it’s so much more gratifying.

-- Cut back the refined sugar.
-You don’t need a desert, pop or a sugary snack every day.
+You don’t need a dessert, pop or a sugary snack every day.
 Refined sugar causes blood sugar swings, inflammation, fatigue, weight gain, digestive issues — and sugar is very addictive.
 It will only make you feel worse.
 So instead, cruise through your days with minimal sugar, looking for items at the grocery store (such as granola bars, yogurt or cereal) with less than 6g of sugar/serving (check the nutrition label).
-If you do feel you want a treat such as cookies or ice cream or a couple glasses of wine, build this into your weekly meal plan once or twice, but no more.
+If you do feel you want a treat such as cookies or ice cream or a couple of glasses of wine, build this into your weekly meal plan once or twice, but no more.
 The more sugar coming in, the more you’ll crave and consume it.